The Total Release Experience®

 'Psychogenic tremors in humans, much the same as the instinctual tremors in animals, is the natural response of a shocked or disrupted nervous system attempting to restore the Neuro-physiologic homeostasis of the body' Feldman, 2004; van der Kolk, & van der Hart, 1991)

 You can empower yourself like so many others to return to homeostasis by reconnecting with what nature gave us all - just like animals!
 The Total Release Experience® Course enables you to start healing from the past and build resilience immediately.

-You, too can connect with your 'animal'!
-The good thing is you can access the TRE from London to New York, from the USA to Australia.
+You, too, can connect with your 'animal'!
+You can access the TRE from London to New York, from the USA to Australia.